eslopemap/eslope/development/202101-IGN-data-gdaldem.md

 * It uses yet another projection, *UTM 32N* aka *EPSG:32632*.
 Again we'll compute slopes **before** reprojecting.
 * While the French use `-a_nodata -99999`, the Italian use `-a_nodata -99` (and gdal uses `-9999` - no, it's not confusing).

-We will also use the Aosta Valley 2005/2008 DEM, which has an even higher 2m resolution It is hosted [here](https://geoportale.regione.vda.it/download/dtm/) and uses *UTM ED50 32N* aka *EPSG:23032*.
+We will also use
+* the Aosta Valley 2005/2008 DEM, which has an even higher 2m resolution and is hosted [here](https://geoportale.regione.vda.it/download/dtm/) and uses *UTM ED50 32N* aka *EPSG:23032*.
+* the swissALTI3D dataset hosted [here](https://www.swisstopo.admin.ch/de/geodata/height/alti3d.html)

 Clapier sample
 --------------